 But what word or phrase would I use?

-Can you capture that amount of variety in a single word or sentence?
+Can you capture that kind of complexity in a single word or sentence?

 In my experience, midlife is a multitude of transitions.
-Transitions that have necessary endings, messy middles, and new beginnings.
-A time of challenge and disruption, for reflection, self-exploration, and personal growth.
-A time to let go of what no longer serves us and an opportunity to invest in what does.
-A time to take stock, to get clear on what is truly important, and a time to say YES! to yourself.
+Transitions with necessary endings, messy middles, and new beginnings.
+A time of challenge and disruption, for reflection, self-exploration, and growth.
+A time to let go of what no longer serves us—and an opportunity to invest in what does.
+A time to take stock, to get clear on what’s truly important, and a time to say YES! to yourself.

-So, whilst I don’t have my answer for you, I’d like to offer you the wisdom of David Bowie:
+So whilst I don’t have the word for this stage yet, I’ll leave you with the wisdom of David Bowie:

 “Ageing is an extraordinary process whereby you become the person you always should have been.”